 |InvestorMint provides personal finance tools and insights to better inform your financial decisions.
 Our research is comprehensive, independent and well researched so you can have greater confidence in your financial choices.|

-Beyond its advisory service, Personal Capital has a superb mobile app that allows anybody, not just advisory clients, connect bank accounts, investment accounts and credit cards to view spending habits, budgeting and net worth.
-Email updates are available to measure financial progress and allow users to better keep track of income and spending.
+Beyond its advisory service, Personal Capital has a superb mobile app that allows anybody, not just advisory clients, connect bank accounts, investment accounts and credit cards to view spending habits, budget smarter and calculate overall net worth.
+Plus, email updates are available to measure financial progress and allow users to better keep track of income and spending.

 Table of Contents

 - Personal Capital Management Fees

 - Personal Capital Pros and Cons

 - Personal Capital Account Types

 |PERSONAL CAPITAL SPOTLIGHT|